Carlos Fernández Bácula

 Carlos Fernández Bácula was a Peruvian diplomat who used his diplomatic status to become a prolific smuggler, especially trafficking in narcotics for the Drug Barons of Europe and their leader Elias Eliopoulos, and smuggling for them to Unione Corse, the Sicilian Mafia, the American Mafia, and various White Émigrés.
 He had no deep family affiliation or membership with any of these groups, and operated mainly as a smuggler and courier for profit, sometimes even acting as a go-between and mediator between families.
 Utilizing his diplomatic immunity, Bácula transported narcotics and other illicit items in his diplomatic luggage, bypassing customs inspections.
 According to estimates by the Federal Bureau of Narcotics (FBN), he smuggled approximately 1.5 tons of narcotics into the United States between 1928 and 1931.
 His success is considered one of the early models for the later successes of the French Connection.

 Eventually, he would be held in suspicion by; Scotland Yard and Malcolm Delevingne, the FBN and Harry J. Anslinger, the Rotterdam police and Adriaan Hendrik Sirks, various Swiss cantonal police departments, the Sureté Nationale, the Canadian Narcotics Division and Charles Henry Ludovic Sharman, and the Egyptian Bureau of Narcotics and Russell Pasha.
 Imprisoned in Zurich on charges of trafficking in heroin in 1938, he was living in Nazi concentration camp for "undesirables" when the Nazis infiltrated the membership of the International Bureau of the International Criminal Police Commission during World War II, and Bácula subsequently was recruited by his old friends Paul Carbone and Simon Sabiani to become an Abwehr agent.
 Their initial plan was to flood North Africa with narcotics, thereby addicting the Allied forces there, and halting their advance in its tracks.

-Despite the fact that he had abused his diplomatic privileges, Bácula held a lifelong dream of a free and liberal socailist democracy in Peru, and was an avid member of the Alianza Popular Revolucionaria Americana (ARPA).
+Despite the fact that he had abused his diplomatic privileges, Bácula held a lifelong dream of a free and liberal socialist democracy in Peru, and was an avid member of the Alianza Popular Revolucionaria Americana (ARPA).
 Historians are still researching whether his drug running was a profit mechanism for a failed Peruvian revolution.
 Bácula, on his part, denied ever having been a smuggler, and claimed that all charges against him were as a result of his association with ARPA, and the US government's desire to control Latin America.
 When he was interviewed by a United States District Attorney in 1931 about his involvement in trafficking, he claimed he had no need to do so: his family owned a large cotton plantation in Peru which he had a shared interest, and he also owned a dressmaking store in Paris, where his wife was a partner.
 That dressmaking store, however, was located only a block away from a heroin processing factory that was owned and operated by Louis Lyon.